-Prior to joining Lakeshore Technical College, Paul served in a variety of leadership roles at the Louisiana Community and Technical College System and was an adjunct instructor of American Government at River Parishes Community College.
-Before working in higher education, Paul served in economic and workforce development roles at Louisiana Economic Development and the South Carolina Department of Commerce.
+Prior to joining Lakeshore Technical College, Paul served in a variety of leadership roles at the Louisiana Community and Technical College System and was an adjunct instructor of American Government at River Parishes Community College in Ascension Parish, Louisiana.
+Before working in higher education, Paul worked in statewide economic development at Louisiana Economic Development under Governor Jindal’s administration and the South Carolina Department of Commerce under Governor Nikki Haley’s administration.

-Paul holds a Bachelor of Arts from the University of Colorado, a Masters of Public Policy from the University of Denver, and a Doctor of Philosophy from the University of Georgia.
+Paul holds a Bachelor of Arts from the University of Colorado, a Masters of Public Policy from the University of Denver, and a Doctorate of Philosophy from the University of Georgia.

 Paul and his wife, Christina, are the proud parents to two young daughters.
-Paul’s family enjoy traveling, watching cartoons, sledding, and new adventures.
+Paul’s family enjoys traveling, watching cartoons, sledding, and new adventures.

 - Bay Area Workforce Development Board